LaraTech-AI/CBhandel.at/README.md

 # Car Dealer Website Template

 Modern, deployment-ready single-page website template for car dealerships.
-Originally built for DirektOnline BS GmbH, now refactored as a reusable template.
+Currently deployed for CB Handels GmbH, refactored as a reusable template.

 **All dealer-specific data is centralized in `config/dealerConfig.js` - see [TEMPLATE-SETUP.md](TEMPLATE-SETUP.md) for configuration instructions.**